 Lush, gorgeously detailed fantasy set in a winter landscape, with possibly the cutest protagonist in comics ever.
 Bali, a boy from the Nuru tribe, ends up with a legendary sword while trying to prove he’s old enough to take care of himself.
 Unfortunately for Bali, all kinds of men and creatures want the sword.
 Szabla clearly put in time to nail down the mythology, culture, and world Bali lives in, giving his story an epic feel from the very first pages.
 The storytelling is slow, but even the pages “without plot” are these gorgeous vistas of snow and ice.
 She’s leaving room for the story to breathe, getting you completely grounded before things start happening.

 Two volumes are out so far, and the webcomic is ongoing, so I’m looking forward to more.
 This is one of those “all ages” comics that’s truly all-ages, as satisfying for adults as for children.

-Cats, but as if they’re reports for a feline news network, breathlessly reporting on dramatic events within the household.
+Cats, but as if they’re reporters for a feline news network, relating dramatic events within the household.
 Three adults and one ten year old in my household read this book, and none of us could keep from laughing out loud.
 Unless you despise cats and all their cat-related ways, give this a try.